ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

    ![TwoPlayers](../img/EditorManual/MyFirstMultiplayer/TwoPlayers.png){: .center}

 4. Let's press Play again!
-Two clients will launch now.
-You control whichever character is in your current active window.
+CORE will launch multiple windows, one for each player.
+You control whichever character is in the active window.

    ![MPPreview](../img/EditorManual/MyFirstMultiplayer/MultiplayerPreviewPlay.png){: .center}